 This business travel update brings you the latest industry news and let’s you know what’s happening mid-flight in coming months.

-Enjoy speedier connections soon on your Qatar Airways flights.
+You’ll also enjoy speedier connections soon on your Qatar Airways flights.
 In 2020, the airline is upgrading their in-flight WiFi to the fast 2Ku satellite service from Gogo.
 This will enable live TV channels and high-speed ‘Super WiFi’ on board their Airbus A380 superjumbos and Boeing 787 Dreamliners.

 “Having access to the Internet, and being connected and available is critical for passengers, and the demand for bandwidth will only increase,” said Qatar Airways Group CEO His Excellency Akbar Al Baker.